 Walking and talking can be useful as it helps to reduce the tendency we can have towards looking across the room for constant reassurance.
 (In this way it can be a little like lying on the couch, with the therapist out of sight, in a traditional psychoanalytic model of therapy.)
 When we interact in the same room, face-to-face, eye contact and facial expressions hold people together.
 Since some people experience this as a pressure and behave by attempting to be polite, to smile, to nod in the right places rather than being simply honest, WalkTalk therapy as a model for your work can help free you from natural social pressures.

-I offer WalkTalk therapy in my Cambridge, Bristol, Bath and North Somerset practices on certain weekend dates throughout most of the year.
+I offer WalkTalk therapy in an the dockside or parkland setting in Bristol or in a village and rural setting in North Somerset.
+This mode of work is available on certain weekday afternoons and certain Saturday mornings from March to late November each year.
 For some people it is an initial session that leads on to face-to-face sessions or meeting for online video-chat based counselling, psychotherapy or coaching.
 Other people just feel happy to meet for one or two sessions to work through a single issue.
 Contact Me for further details.